Some parametric tests based on sample spacings: Numerical Study

+Yu and Ekstr\"om (2000) studied spacings based on identically distributed univariate observations (not necessarily independent), satisfying certain mixing conditions.
+They proposed an estimator based on such spacings.
+The proposed estimator consistently estimates the entropy and the argument maximizing the estimate of the entropy is a consistent estimate of unknown parameter.
+Asymptotic distribution of such an estimators and parametric tests based on such spacings are still unresolved.

-\section{Numerical study}
+\section{Numerical Study}

-In this section we will evaluate finite sample performance of the proposes tests and compare their empirical powers with those of likelihood ratio based tests.
-One of the essential properties of a good tests is that its type-I error rate should be close to the level of the test.
-If type-I error rate is away from the level then the conclusion made may be spurious.
-Obviously both type-I error rate and power of the test depend on $n$ and $m$.
-In the following numerical study we have taken $10,000$ Monte-Carlo samples to estimate type-I error rate and power of the tests.
+In this section we will evaluate finite sample performances of the proposed tests and compare their empirical powers with those of the LRT.
+One of the essential properties of a good test is that its Type-I error rate should be close to the level of the test.
+If the Type-I error rate is away from the level then the conclusion made may be spurious.
+Obviously, both, the type-I error rate and the power of the test, depend on both $n$ and $m$.
+In the following numerical study we have taken $10,000$ Monte-Carlo samples to estimate type-I error rates and powers of various tests.

-\subsection{Univariate case}
+\subsection{Univariate Case}